-Objective: To create an object of that uses the principles of Biophilic design and is either laser cut, printed on a 3D prototyping machines or 5 renders fully lit and placed in the appropriate context for presentation during the final crit.
+Objective: To create an object that uses the principles of Biophilic design and is 2D printed and or laser cut or printed on a 3D prototyping machine, as the final output.
+Includes 5-renders fully lit and placed in the appropriate context, for presentation during the final crit on your blog.

 Research must be a part of this project. i.e., what artists have informed your approach, what art/science movements etc. Be ready to discuss in class, which artists, scientists or philosophers have you researched and which have influenced you and why?

-Sketches and a one-page proposal are a required part of this project once approved.
+Sketches and a one-page proposal 200 words are a required part of this project once approved.

 A good place start is to read this article:

-While you will be turning in one to two printouts for display in the show and 1-2 rapid prototyped works you are also required to turn in 5 rendered stills at a minimum size of 1024 x 768 at 72 DPI.
-Each should have a different lighting scheme and camera angle and this can be uploaded to the professor’s computer on the day of the critique to be scheduled.
+While you will be turning in one to two printouts for display in the show and 1-2 rapid-prototyped works you are also required to turn in 5 rendered stills at a minimum size of 1024 x 768 at 72 DPI posted to your blog.
+Each render should have a different lighting scheme and camera angle.

 Review the following links for inspiration: